glesys/api-docs/README.md

 [All Ruby examples](https://github.com/GleSYS/API/tree/master/Ruby)
 * [CreateDestroyList](https://github.com/GleSYS/API/tree/master/Ruby/CreateDestroyList) - Create, Destroy and List servers.

-#Are there any frameworks available?
+#Are there any frameworks/toolboxes available?
 If you are looking for a framework to manage your GleSYS virtual servers take a look at the following projects:

 * [fog](http://fog.io) - The Ruby cloud services library.
 * [jclouds](http://www.jclouds.org/) - API abstractions as java and clojure libraries.
+* [knife-glesys](https://github.com/smgt/knife-glesys) - A Knife addon for managing you GleSYS vps.
+Uses fog.

 If you know about any other frameworks that support the GleSYS API, please let us know!